open/close all folders

 NC: "...FUCK THIS SHOOOOOOOOOOOOOOOOW!!!" *proceeds to shoot the entire cast of AoStH*

-- It snaps further "What!?
+- It already snaps earlier in the review: "What!?
 What!?
 Buh...
 Pumpkin!?
 What!?
 Pumpkin?!
 What!?
 I don't care what drug-induced land you're in, you cannot blow in your hand and come up with a pumpkin.
 How did you even come to that conclusion?!
-I mean what's next, he's gonna blow in his hand a beutiful woman's gonna come out (Grounder blows in his hand and a woman comes out). (low pitch) WHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAT?!?!"
+I mean what's next, he's gonna blow in his hand a beautiful woman's gonna come out??
+(Scratch pulls a drawstring on his hand and a woman comes out) (low pitch) WHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAT?!?!"

-- Regarding SatAM: Honest to goodness effort, unlike (argh!)
+- Regarding SatAM: Honest to god effort, unlike (argh!)
 That.
 OTHER.
 SHOW!!!

 - Even before that, when the opening of SatAM plays for the first time, he is shown crying Tears of Joy.